yangyn533/3UTRBERT/README.md

 source mutation_heatmap.sh
 ```
 The following commonds comes from `mutation_heatmap.sh`.
+`KMER` indicates the kmer used.
+`ORIGINAL_SEQ_PATH` should be the path the the folder where your sequence file locates (not include the file name itself).
+`MUTATE_SEQ_PATH` should be the folder your want to store the mutated sequence file (not include the file name itself).
-WT_SEQ should be the same sequence in the original sequence file
+`WT_SEQ` should be the same sequence in the original sequence file.
-Please store the original sequence in a `.tsv` file called `test.tsv`
+Please store the original sequence in a `.tsv` file called `test.tsv` .
 ```
 export KMER=3
 export MODEL_PATH=<PATH_TO_YOUR_MODEL>